kryzlerahne/Resume-Parser/README.md

 ## Features

-Here’s a refined and more descriptive version of the **Features** section with improved clarity and documentation style:

----

-## Features

 ### 📄 Resume Upload Support

 The app supports uploading resumes in both **PDF** and **Microsoft Word (.docx)** formats.
 This ensures compatibility with the most commonly used resume file types.